top of page

 Global Perspectives: Deepfake Detection & Discussion

-Globally, efforts to combat deepfakes are also gaining momentum.
-For instance, the European Union’s AI Act includes new transparency requirements for AI-generated content.
-However, international coordination on standards tools has yet to take hold.
+Although the European Union’s AI Act includes new transparency requirements for AI-generated content, international coordination on standards and tools has yet to fully take hold.

 “While watermarking schemes are typically kept secret by AI companies, they must satisfy two essential properties: they need to be invisible to human users to preserve image quality, and... resistant to manipulation of an image like cropping or reducing resolution.”